wesleynw/todolist-react/README.md

 # Todo list app with React & MongoDB

+Note: This project was originally for the Full Stack Development class @ UC Berkeley.
+The project was rebuilt in it's entirety by Wesley.

 Allison Lin, Ishan Monie, Louisa Ng, & Wesley Weisenberger:

 > the **splajaumpy flooter sluper wuggy greebles**.